 Playback Buffer

-A short preloaded section of a stream stored on the viewer’s device to ensure smooth playback and reduce latency or interruptions.
+A short preloaded section of a stream is stored on the viewer’s device to ensure smooth playback and reduce latency or interruptions.

 Packet Loss